-If you experience migraine headaches or take monoamine oxidase inhibitors (MAOIs), you may have heard of a tyramine-free diet.
-Tyramine is a compound produced by the breakdown of an amino acid called tyrosine.
-It’s naturally present in some foods, plants, and animals.
+Tyramine is an amino acid naturally produced by the breakdown of an amino acid called tyrosine.
+It’s also present in other foods, plants, and animals (

-Your adrenal glands generally respond to tyramine by sending catecholamines — fight-or-flight chemicals that act both as hormones and neurotransmitters — into the bloodstream.
-These messenger chemicals include:
+Your adrenal glands generally respond to tyramine by sending catecholamines — fight-or-flight chemicals that act as both hormones and neurotransmitters — into your bloodstream.
+These messenger chemicals include (

-This gives you a boost of energy and, in turn, elevates your blood pressure and heart rate.
+The catecholamines give you a boost of energy and, in turn, elevate your blood pressure and heart rate.

 Most people consume tyramine-containing foods without experiencing any negative side effects.
-However, the release of this hormone can cause life-threatening blood pressure spikes, especially when consumed in excess.
+However, the release of this hormone can cause life threatening blood pressure spikes, especially if you consume tyramine in excess.

-Tyramine-rich foods might interact with or alter how medications work in your body.
-For example, certain MAOIs, including certain antidepressants and medications for Parkinson’s disease, can cause tyramine buildup.
+Tyramine-rich foods might interact with medications or change how they work in your body.
+For example, certain MAOIs, including some antidepressants and medications for Parkinson’s disease, can cause tyramine buildup.

-Excessive tyramine intake may lead to a hypertensive crisis that can be fatal, according to the Mayo Clinic.
-A hypertensive crisis can occur when blood pressure is so high that you have a greater chance of stroke or death.
+Excessive tyramine intake may lead to a hypertensive crisis that can be fatal.
+A hypertensive crisis can occur when your blood pressure is so high that you have a greater chance of stroke or death (

-If you have a poor ability to break down amines such as tyramine or histamine, you may experience allergic-type reactions to small amounts of amines.
-Your doctor may say that you’re “amine intolerant.”
+If your body struggles to break down amines, such as tyramine and histamine, you may experience allergic-type reactions to small amounts of amines.
+A doctor or other healthcare professional may say that you’re “amine-intolerant.”

-For the majority of people who are amine intolerant, tyramine’s effects are most obvious when you have excessive amounts.
-At high enough levels, you might experience symptoms, such as:
+For most people who are amine-intolerant, tyramine’s effects are most obvious when excessive amounts are present.
+At high enough levels of tyramine, you might experience symptoms like:

 - heart palpitations